makkus/freckles/freckles/doc/getting_started.md

 - [path-archived](/frecklets/default/filesystem/path-archived/)
 - [path-is-absent](/frecklets/default/filesystem/path-is-absent/)

-We don't need to actually create the directory, because a few of those *frecklets* would implicitely do that for us.
+We don't need to actually create the directory, because a few of those *frecklets* would implicitly do that for us.
 For example the
 [file-downloaded](/frecklets/default/filesystem/file-downloaded) *frecklet* will automatically create the (parent) directory that is indirectly specified with that *frecklets* ``dest`` parameter.

 The most basic *frecklet* is a text file containing a list of other frecklets and their configuration,